Principles & Strategies

 -

-Publicly broadcast who has and has not engaged in the desired behavior
+Publicly broadcast who has and has not engaged in the target behavior

 -

-Provide a way for people to show they are doing the desired behavior
+Provide a way for people to show they are doing the target behavior

 -